SeanCSU212/cs457_proj/README.md

 ## Game Message Protocol
 * 'join' - Follows up by prompting user for Username, and assigns a playing piece (X,O,+).
 Command to join game, allows up to 3 player to activly play, and remaining clients to join as spectators.
 Sends broadcast that new player joined to server and all connected clients.
 * 'chat' - Follows up by promting user for message, broadcasts message back to server and to all connected clients.
 * 'quit' - Allows client to disconnect, sends broadcast to server and all connected clients.
+* 'move' - Follows up by prompting user for coordinate to play (ex: 'A3').
+The server then validates that no one has already played in that move, and if it is a valid move, places piece on game board.
+Server then handles game logic based on this move request.

 ## Technologies used
 * Python
 * Sockets